rifflere/Secondhand-Books/README.md

 **I don't know my root password (Windows)**

-You can reset it by starting the database in no-auth mode.
+Reset it by starting the database in no-auth mode.
 Open a Command Prompt as Administrator.

 **1 — Find your mysqld path:**
 ```